Park at Bothell Landing Pedestrian Bridge Replacement

 The flatter deck and approach grades will provide a fully accessible shared-use, non-motorized path for bicyclists and pedestrians.
 The design effort will strive to maintain the historic arched look of the City’s iconic bridge.

 Construction of the new bridge will occur in portions of the Park at Bothell Landing near the existing bridge.
 These areas will not be accessible to the public during bridge construction.
-Demolition of the existing bridge will take place between July 15 and August 31, 2020.
+Demolition of the existing bridge is expected to take place in August.

 The project will strengthen and enhance Bothell’s network of bike and pedestrian facilities and align with the Park Master Plan.